-Houston Property Settlement Attorneys
+Houston Property Settlement Lawyer

 In a Texas divorce, the court divides the couple’s community property, assets and liabilities according to what the judge believes is fair and equitable.
 It is important to understand that equitable does not necessarily mean equal — the judge may decide to award more of the community property to one of the spouses if he or she deems that to do so is just and right.

-For answers to your important questions regarding how Texas divorce and family law affects your rights and obligations in a property settlement, please contact our offices in Houston today to schedule a consultation with an experienced Houston property settlement attorney.
+For answers to your important questions regarding how Texas divorce and family law affects your rights and obligations in a property settlement, please contact our offices in Houston today to schedule a consultation with an experienced Houston property settlement lawyer.

 What is the difference between community property and separate property?

 Any asset or property acquired during the course of a marriage — by a husband and wife together or by either individual — may be considered community property.
 In Texas, only assets that are deemed community property are eligible for division between the parties in a divorce.

 This means that any property or asset you brought into the marriage is generally considered separate property and is not subject to division.
 A gift or inheritance received during the course of the marriage is also generally considered to be separate property.

 Unfortunately, the line between community property and separate property often becomes blurred, resulting in what is known as a complex marital estate.
 For example, separate property can be sold to finance the purchase of a new family home or to invest in a family business, or assets from an inheritance can be commingled with marital accounts.